Updated by Bobby

 - Seven-String Tremolo

-The base specs for each model are all fairly.
+The base specs for each model are all fairly similar.

 My preferred recommendation is the six-string tremolo version, since you get the Edge Zero II and locking tuner systems.
 Without those, the guitar just feels a little empty.